 A possible application of the new NuWro interaction mode is in the studies of solar neutrinos oscillations.
-Their reactions $\nu_l\,e\rightarrow \nu_l\,e$ are measured in detectors such as Super-Kamiokande (SK) and SNO.
+The detectors such as Super-Kamiokande (SK), SNO or Borexino are sensitive to the $\nu_l\,e\rightarrow \nu_l\,e$ reactions.

-We performed a comparison to the SK expectation~\cite{Abe:2016nxk} for the non-monochromatic $hep$ solar neutrinos, which come from the reaction $^3{\rm He}+p\to{\rm ^4He}+e^++\nu_e$.
-A spectrum of the $hep$ neutrinos can be approximated by the formula from Ref.~\cite{Raffelt:1996wa}
+We have performed a comparison to the SK expectation~\cite{Abe:2016nxk} for the non-monochromatic $hep$ solar neutrinos, which come from the $^3{\rm He}+p\to{\rm ^4He}+e^++\nu_e$ reaction.
+The spectrum of such $hep$ neutrinos can be approximated by the formula from Ref.~\cite{Raffelt:1996wa}:

-In Fig.~\ref{Fig:hep}, the stars mark event rates for the $\nu_e\,e\rightarrow\nu_e\,e$ scattering of the $hep$ neutrinos, neglecting oscillations in the SK detector~\cite{Abe:2016nxk}; the histogram shows the respectively normalized NuWro distribution for $10^7$ generated events.
-The agreement between the two computations is very good.
+In Fig.~\ref{Fig:hep}, the stars mark predicted event rates for the $\nu_e\,e\rightarrow\nu_e\,e$ scattering of the $hep$ neutrinos in the SK detector~\cite{Abe:2016nxk}, neglecting oscillations.
+The histogram shows the respectively normalized NuWro distribution for $10^7$ generated events.
+The agreement between the two computations is accurate.